Migration Guide

 Least change — same service, new owner

 Rocket Science was founded by the original Multiplay engineering team.
 Their plan is a direct continuation: existing customers keep their servers, and the service launches officially in late Q1 2026 with SOC 2 Type II and ISO/IEC 27001 certifications.
 "Your servers stay online.
 Nothing changes today" is how they've described the transition.
+In practice, Rocket Science has migrated a small number of studios so far — most Multiplay customers are still looking for a path forward.

 Best for: Live games that can't tolerate a migration window and studios that heavily rely on Multiplay-specific fleet features.
 You're trading ownership of the relationship from Unity to a smaller, specialist company.